KyhleOhlinger/KyhleOhlinger.github.io/_posts/2024-08-09-skilling-up-in-new-topics.markdown

 ## Note Taking and Getting Hands-On

 Based on the main categories, I then created sections within my note taking tool and started diving into what I wanted to learn by:
-- Dividing categories into nto sub categories and actionable hands-on items
+- Dividing categories into sub categories and actionable hands-on items
 - Finding relevant documentation
 - Taking notes and clicking around the platform